learn-co-students/diy-json-serializer-ruby-v-000/README.md

 ### Using JSON To Build The Show Page

-Now we want to set up our blog so that we can click a link to see the next entry when we're doing reading the current one, but we don't want to have to refresh the page.
+Now we want to set up our blog so that we can click a link to see the next entry when we're reading the current one, but we don't want to have to refresh the page.

 We can reuse our `post_data` API, since that's exactly what a `Post`